 Past clients have benefited from her ability to understand the whole organisation, develop turn round and growth strategies and implement significant change management.
 She has a strong record in growing income through commercial activities as well as through patronage, support and membership programmes and capital developments.

-Louise has a strong interest in people and the power of coaching to create high performing teams, which goes hand in hand with the transformation of organisations.
+Louise has a strong interest in people and the power of coaching to create high performing teams and individuals, which goes hand in hand with the transformation of organisations.
 Louise specializes in working with seniors Managers and CEOs public and private sector settings as well as charities.
-She is working with the Museums Association to provide taster sessions at their conference in November in Belfast and regularly takes part in Co-coaching sessions at BBC.
+She provided taster sessions at the Museums Association conference, and is part of the V&A network of coaches and regularly takes part in Co-coaching sessions at BBC.

 Her senior management experience combined with her training as an Electronics Engineer gives her an analytical as well as a creative approach to guide new ways of seeing situations.